 What Should I Include in My Interior Design Portfolio?

-If you don’t have one just yet, no worries—just find a website builder that has some beautiful themes that match the aesthetic you’re going for with your interior design work.
+If you don’t have one just yet, no worries—just find a website builder that has some beautiful templates that match the aesthetic you’re going for with your interior design work.
 There are many options out there that offer free trials, so you can see which one is the right fit for you.
 The best part about using a website builder is their user-friendliness, you won’t need to spend time building codes and focus on what matters to you most—your creative designs!
 Here are some things to consider when building your interior designer portfolio:

 When you’re choosing images for your portfolio, pick carefully.
 You may have tons of images to choose from, but you only want to show work that will really blow people away.
 If you’re having trouble deciding which images to cut, consider getting a second opinion from a fellow designer or colleague.